kaopanboonyuen/panboonyuen_professional_website/content/courses/learn-data-science/_index.md

 ---
-title: 🚀 Learn Data Science
+title: Data Science for Beginners
 linkTitle: Data Science
 summary: An sample of using Wowchemy's Book layout for publishing online courses.
 date: '2024-01-24'